ahmedfgad/GeneticAlgorithmPython/docs/source/visualize.md

 ## `plot_pareto_front_pcp()`

 Parallel-coordinates view of the final non-dominated set.
 Each objective is a vertical axis.
 Each non-dominated solution becomes a polyline that crosses every axis.
-Values are normalised per objective so very different scales remain comparable.
+Values are normalized per objective so very different scales remain comparable.
 Useful for any M >= 2 and especially for M >= 4.

 Parameters: `title`, `xlabel`, `ylabel`, `linewidth`, `font_size`, `color`, `alpha`, `grid`, `save_dir`.